• Skip to primary navigation

 Why this recipe works:

-• It has a few simple ingredients.
+• Only a few simple ingredients are needed.
 You only need 7 ingredients to make these eggless cinnamon rolls, most of which you probably already have in your pantry!

-• It’s easy to make.
-I knead the dough by hand, buy you could use a stand mixer if you prefer.
-The detailed picture tutorial will show you every step of the way!
+• It's easy to make.
+I knead the dough by hand for a few minutes, but you could use a stand mixer, if you prefer.

 • It has an incredible fluffy texture.
-These cinnamon rolls are very soft and not dense at all, despite the fact that there are no eggs.
+These cinnamon rolls are very soft, thanks to the olive oil.

-2 cinnamon rolls on white plates on a white surface
+Two eggless cinnamon rolls on white plates on a white and gray surface next to a kitchen towel and forks.

 Ingredients for eggless cinnamon rolls